 The raw water intakes beneath the surface of the water can become fouled with boat barnacles.
 As a result of fouling, water flow to the engine is significantly reduced or eliminated when left untreated.

 An engine that becomes overheated can put you and your passengers at risk should the motor shut down completely.
 Beyond safety, repairs to an engine that has overheated is a costly and avoidable situation.

 Many would say that weight and drag would fall under compromising fuel costs.
 Although it does directly affect fuel costs, the implications of weight and drag go further.

 A direct effect of additional weight or increased drag is a loss of speed.
 The boat may not respond quickly in its ability to get on plane.
-Optimal cruising speed to maximize fuel efficiency will be altered, and the ability to pull someone up on skis when participating in water sports.
+A fouled hull directly impacts optimal cruising speed to maximize fuel efficiency and becomes altered.
+In addition, the ability to pull someone up on skis when participating in water sports becomes challenging.

 How To Reduce the Growth of Barnacles On Your Boat

 The ability to keep a boat operating at maximum efficiency when barnacles are a threat is simple.
 Following a few steps will keep the hull clean.